559th Flying Training Squadron: Tactical fighter operations

 On 17 April 1962 the 559th Fighter-Day Squadron was redesignated the 559th Tactical Fighter Squadron.
 At the same time it was activated and assigned to the Tactical Air Command.
 Effective 25 April 1962, the squadron was organized at MacDill Air Force Base, Florida, with further assignment to the 12th Tactical Fighter Wing.

+Combat in Vietnam

 The squadron augmented air defenses of Okinawa from, June–September 1965 and participated in combat operations over Southeast Asia from, 2 January 1966 – 23 March 1970.

 Flying training

-The unit was redesignated the 559th Flying Training Squadron in 1972, located at Randolph AFB, Texas, initially operating the Cessna T-37 jet trainer.
+The unit was redesignated the 559th Flying Training Squadron and activated in May 1972 at Randolph Air Force Base, Texas.
+It initially operated the Cessna T-37 Tweet jet trainer, training instructor pilots.
+As the T-37 was removed from service as a trainer, the squadron graduated its last class of instructors in the plane in March 2003.
+However, the squadron had already begun receiving Beechcraft T-6 Texan IIs in 2000. to replace the T-37s.
 It has since trained US and friendly nation instructor aircrews from May 1972 to the present time.